skanderboudawara/local-spark-cluster/README.md

 #### 3. **Writing output data**

-To write your DataFrame output, use the `write_dataframe` function, which extends the Spark DataFrame functionality.
+To write your DataFrame output, use the `write_dataframe` function, which extends the Spark DataFrame functionality:

-The output will be saved to [./data/output/YourSparkApplicationName](./data/input):
+- The output will be saved to [./data/output/YourSparkApplicationName](./data/input):

----

-*⚠️ Replace `YourSparkApplicationName` with the name you used when initializing the Spark session.*

----

 You can write the output in fthe following format:
 - `csv`